HadeelAls618/Electricity_Demand_Predictor/README.md

 ## summery
-This project successfully implements a batch prediction system for hourly electricity demand forecasting.
-By leveraging machine learning and data science, PNM can optimize energy production and improve efficiency while minimizing costs, by achiving the following tasks.
+This project successfully implements prediction system for hourly electricity demand forecasting.
+By leveraging machine learning, the puplic energy company can optimize energy production and improve efficiency while minimizing costs, by achiving the following tasks.

 ✅ **Automated ML Pipeline** → Fully automated process from data collection to inference.